SoftVibes/L-Edit/README.md

 # L-Edit
 ## Created with the much needed companionship of Souhardya Basu, Shreshtha Choudhury & Prachurjo Dutta Roy (they contributed to more or less 20 lines of code, none of which was ultimately used, the companionship helped tho)

----
----

-# Pocha Text Editor
+**Pocha Text Editor
-## Also my 12th grade AISSCE CS Project (a bit of an overkill for something so meagre) **
+**Also my 12th grade AISSCE CS Project (a bit of an overkill for something so meagre)

 ---